FaKod/sjersey-client/README.md

 --------------------
 Rest methods can be called inside a Rest block and following a path string.
 The principal syntax is:

-	"path".XX						// Unit return value and no request entity "path".XX[SomeCaseClass]		// return value SomeCaseClass and no request entity "path".XX <=(RequestCaseClass)  // Unit return value and RequestCaseClass as request entity "path".XX[SomeCaseClass] <=(RequestCaseClass) // all together
+	"path".XX <=()					              // Unit return value and no request entity "path".XX[SomeCaseClass] <=()		          // return value SomeCaseClass and no request entity "path".XX <=(RequestCaseClass)                // Unit return value and RequestCaseClass as request entity "path".XX[SomeCaseClass] <=(RequestCaseClass) // all together

 where XX is one of POST, PUT, DELETE.
-GET does not support request entities.
+GET does not support request entities:

+	"path".GET
+	"path".GET[SomeCaseClass]

 ClientResponse
 --------------